MetPX/sarracenia/docs/source/Explanation/CommandLineGuide.rst

 - **baseUrl_relPath   <boolean> (default: False)**

 The  **accept**  and  **reject**  options process regular expressions (regexp).
-The regexp is applied to the the message's URL for a match.
+The regexp is applied to the the notification message's URL for a match.

-If the message's URL of a file matches a **reject**  pattern, the message is acknowledged as consumed to the broker and skipped.
+If the notification message's URL of a file matches a **reject**  pattern, the notification message is acknowledged as consumed to the broker and skipped.

 One that matches an **accept** pattern is processed by the component.

 In many configurations, **accept** and **reject** options are mixed with the **directory** option.
-They then relate accepted messages to the **directory** value they are specified under.
+They then relate accepted notification messages to the **directory** value they are specified under.

-After all **accept** / **reject**  options are processed, normally the message is acknowledged as consumed and skipped.
+After all **accept** / **reject**  options are processed, normally the notification message is acknowledged as consumed and skipped.
 To override that default, set **accept_unmatch** to True.
 The **accept/reject** settings are interpreted in order.
 Each option is processed orderly from top to bottom.
 For example: